-- In the channel menu, enter the physical channel number in the Channel box, including the sub-channel number (press CANCEL) and then enter the sub-channel number).
-If no sub-channel is specified, press CANCEL and 1. - 2.
-Press ENTER to tune to the channel. - 3.
-Highlight the Added radio button to add the channel to memory.
+- In the channel menu, enter the physical channel number in the Channel box, including the subchannel number; press (CANCEL) (-/CANCEL) and then enter the sub-channel number.
+If no sub-channel is specified, press (CANCEL) and 1.

+- 2. Press ENTER to tune to the channel.

+- 3. Highlight the Added radio button.